How do you keep cool and keep your heating and air conditioning costs in check if you have a sunroom?

 If you have a sunroom, there’s no reason to wait for an emergency to get it ready for those sweet summer nights.
 Check out these three handy tips for keeping your sunroom cool without blowing your budget:

 There are a few different ways you can insulate a sunroom.
-Adding blown or bat insulation to the walls, floor and ceiling are obvious.
-Talk to your HVAC service about glaze insulation you can add to the windows of your seasonal space.
+Adding blown or batt insulation to the walls, floor and ceiling are obvious.
+Talk to your HVAC service about insulated glazing you can add to the windows of your seasonal space.
 This is especially helpful in keeping your sunroom cool during the warmest months of the year.

 2. Humidity control